 • Stop when: Your layout separates content logically (e.g., headers for each service, FAQs grouped, etc.).

-This is where technical SEO connects directly with search engine visibility.
-What you should pull from this is ensuring that your website is designed to be easily indexed by search engines.
+This indicates whether your website is designed to be easily indexed by search engines.

 • Search-Friendly Schema Markup

 • Add structured data (schema markup) to each page using JSON-LD.
-This tells Google exactly what each page contains—products, articles, FAQs, reviews, etc.
+This tells search engines exactly what each page contains (products, articles, FAQs, reviews, etc.).
+Without it, your site will likely not be indexed.

-• Use Google’s Rich Results Test to verify.
+• Use Google’s Rich Results Test or similar tools to verify.

 • Stop when: All relevant web pages have valid, working schema markup.